willp240/rat-container/README.md

 # [PLEASE READ]

-1. Singularity and Docker are similar tools but operate slightly differently.
-Singularity acts more like an overlay, where you have access to your filesystem as you would **outside** the container (with the same rights as you'd have outside), whereas Docker provides you with an isolated virtual filesystem (meaning you **can't** access your files from outside the container).
-In summary, it is best to **mount** whatever directories you may need when running the container, whether in Docker or Singularity (see the section "**To write/execute files from directories outside of RAT/launch directory**" below).
+1. Apptainer and Docker are similar tools but operate slightly differently.
+Apptainer acts more like an overlay, where you have access to your filesystem as you would **outside** the container (with the same rights as you'd have outside), whereas Docker provides you with an isolated virtual filesystem (meaning you **can't** access your files from outside the container).
+In summary, it is best to **mount** whatever directories you may need when running the container, whether in Docker or Apptainer (see the section "**To write/execute files from directories outside of RAT/launch directory**" below).

 2. Regardless of whether you download or build the container, you can use and develop RAT as you see fit as it is external to the container.

-3. Instructions to install Singularity can be found [here.](https://github.com/sylabs/singularity/blob/master/INSTALL.md) For Docker, instructions for each platform can be found [here.](https://docs.docker.com/install/#supported-platforms)
+3. Instructions to install Apptainer can be found [here.](https://github.com/apptainer/apptainer/blob/v1.0.0-rc.1/INSTALL.md) For
-- **For Singularity, version 3.2+ is required**
+Docker, instructions for each platform can be found [here.](https://docs.docker.com/install/#supported-platforms)
 - **For Docker, version 19.0+ is required**

 4. As the DIRAC system no longer supports SL6, there is no longer a need to maintain an SL6 version when pushing new RAT releases to cvmfs.
 Therefore, the only image offered here is based on SL7.